Cyathochaeta

 Cyathochaeta is a genus of rhizomatous perennial sedges.

 They have culms that are mostly noded.
 The leaves are mostly basal, often with one cauline and have ligule membranes.
 When flowering they produce a panicle-like, narrow inflorescence with distant nodes containing several spikelets at each node with a single bisexual flower.

-There are six known species all of which are endemic to Australia.
+There are five known species all of which are endemic to Australia.

-The genera was first described in 1848 by the German botanist Christian Gottfried Daniel Nees von Esenbeck.
+The genus was first described in 1848 by the German botanist Christian Gottfried Daniel Nees von Esenbeck.